bipark/SpatialVideoSeparate-Swift/README.md

 ## Introduction

 Spatial Video is a 3D video supported by the iPhone 15 Pro and 15 Pro Max.
-If you have an iPhone 15 Pro or a Mac, you can create Spatial Video.
+If you have an iPhone 15 Pro or a Max, you can create Spatial Video.
 However, this video can only be played on Apple Vision Pro and Oculus.

 The basic principle of Spatial Video is a method that utilizes the difference in vision between both eyes, so you can watch 3D videos in a regular video player by using 3D glasses that you are already using.

-In this project, we will implement the basic function of separating the left eye image and the right eye image in Spatial Video so that we can utilize the images.
+In this project, I implement the basic functionality to separate the left-eye image and the right-eye image in Spatial Video, providing the basic functionality to utilize the images.

 ## App